-Lens Distortion filter in Affinity Photo Tutorial
+How To Use Lens Distortion Filter In Affinity Photo Tutorial | Graphicxtras

 Go to the effect and set distortion and click the apply The effect is great for correcting lines by applying subtle settings.
-You can also apply larger values to really distort the image in both directions, you can you can set the value positive or negative and the default is 0.
+You can also apply larger values to really warp the image in both directions, you can you can set the value positive or negative and the default is 0.
 You can also interactively change the origin point.

-The lens distortion filter can be used multiple times and combined in 1000s of ways with the other filters that come with the powerful graphics application, Affinity Photo.
+It can be used multiple times and combined in 1000s of ways with the other filters that come with the powerful graphics application, Affinity Photo.
 Apply it multiple times with the same setting via the repeat at the top of the menu.

-4. Use the effect with channels
+Use the effect with channels

-5. Use with layers
+Use with layers

-6. Use distortion effect with macros and library
+Use effect with macros and library

 You can record the settings and play it back via the macro panel

-You can fade the results of the filter effect via the fade command found in the layer menu and add in a blending mode as well such as applying the effect as a darken or difference or pin light etc
+You can fade the results of the effect via the fade command found in the layer menu and add in a blending mode as well such as applying the effect as a darken or difference or pin light etc

-You can apply the lens distortion to warp the image and then turn that design into a pattern layer via the layer menu and new pattern layer from selection.
+You can apply the effect to warp the image and then turn that design into a pattern layer via the layer menu and new pattern layer from selection.
 You can then apply the same effect to the layer.
 You can also rasterize the layer via the layer menu and then apply the effect to that layer.

-11. Use with shapes
+Use with shapes